potreic/494882-Nibroos-ResponsiJuniorProject/README.md

-# **ResponsiJuniorProject**
+# **Responsi Junior Project**

-This repository contains a Windows Forms application called **ResponsiJuniorProject**, designed to manage employee data in a PostgreSQL database.
+This repository contains a Windows Forms application called **Responsi Junior Project**, designed to manage employee data in a PostgreSQL database.
 The application includes functionalities for inserting, updating, and deleting employee records, as well as populating department and job title dropdowns from the database.

 ## **Technologies Used**
 - **C#**: The primary programming language used for the Windows Forms application.